 Georgia has implemented reforms in the energy sector resulting in increased power supplies nationwide.
 Nonetheless, energy services still do not meet the country’s needs.
-USAID projects help facilitate investment to build new hydropower production facilities, improve natural gas transmission infrastructure to increase the availability of gas for households and key economic development zones, and improve electrical power transmission through constructing new power lines, while promoting increased energy efficiency.
+USAID projects help facilitate investment to, improve natural gas transmission infrastructure to increase the availability of gas for households and key economic development zones, and improve electrical power transmission through constructing new power lines, while promoting increased energy efficiency.

 National Association of Regulatory Utility Commissions (NARUC)

 This project fosters the exchange of experience and information between the U.S. and the Georgian National Energy and Water Supply Regulatory Commission.
 The project improves regulatory practices, strengthens the regulatory authority, supports the transition toward European-oriented market mechanisms, and incentivizes the utilities to improve service to customers.

 Sep 2010 – Sep 2016

 U.S. Energy Association (USEA)

 This project analyzes the existing high voltage networks from a regional perspective to develop technical rules, guidelines, and network infrastructure assessments to accelerate integration of clean and innovative energy technologies.

 Last updated: December 03, 2015